MPI-Dortmund/tomotwin-cryoet/docs/tutorials/tut02_cluster.rst

     napari your_tomo_a10.mrc your_tomo_a10/clustering/your_tomo_a10_embedding_label_mask.mrci

-Next open the napari-tomotwin clustering tool via:

-:guilabel:`Plugins` -> :guilabel:`napari-tomotwin` -> :guilabel:`Cluster UMAP embeddings`

-Choose the :guilabel:`Path to UMAP` by clicking on :guilabel:`Select file` and provide the path to your :file:`your_tomo_a10_embeddings.tumap`.
+Next open the napari-tomotwin clustering tool via :guilabel:`Plugins` -> :guilabel:`napari-tomotwin` -> :guilabel:`Cluster UMAP embeddings`.
+Then choose the :guilabel:`Path to UMAP` by clicking on :guilabel:`Select file` and provide the path to your :file:`your_tomo_a10_embeddings.tumap`.
 Click :guilabel:`Load` and after a second, a 2D plot of the umap embeddings should appear in the plugin window.

 4. Find target clusters
 ^^^^^^^^^^^^^^^^^^^^^^^^